 7. You don’t really have independence in a franchise

 You have lots of leeway to make your own decisions.
 The franchisor advises on the successful basic system (or framework for the business), but you have plenty of leeway from there.
 You are the manager and the one building up and operating the business.
 The marketing materials may be provided, for instance, but you’re the one doing the actual marketing for your part of the franchise.

 Learn about a Sourced Network franchise

 At our Sourced Franchise, we provide full training, backed up with ongoing support from experienced property investors who themselves are part of the franchise operation.

-You can also have 100% funding for your own projects via our peer-to-peer lending scheme, access to unlimited property leads and a range of potential Joint Venture partners.
+You can also have up to 100% funding for your own projects via our peer-to-peer lending scheme, access to unlimited property leads and a range of potential Joint Venture partners.
 To find out more download our Franchise Prospectus today – and become part of the team ‘tomorrow.’